atreides1/Galaxy_Explorers_HW/README.md

 Note: the README.md looks terrible on Github!
 I suggest downloading the repo and reading it from your favorite text editor.

+Note 1: The main files are this one and update_locations.c

 ###### Part 1 ###########

 Trials: